Fixed-Cost Egg Freezing Packages: 9 Things You Need to Know Before You Choose One

 8. Where Gaia Fits In

-Gaia doesn’t freeze eggs, and that’s intentional.
+Gaia doesn’t freeze eggs—and that’s intentional.

-Gaia exists to help people compare fixed-cost and multi-cycle options, understand what’s actually included, and plan financially for more than one outcome.
 That includes spreading costs through predictable payments and supporting people whether they go on to use their eggs or not.

 9. The Right Package Is the One That Leaves You Feeling Calm